TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-3.md

 3. Write a function called `capitalize` that takes a string and returns that string with _only_ the first letter capitalized.
 Make sure that it can take strings that are lowercase, UPPERCASE or BoTh.
 4. Write a function called `lastLetter` that takes a string and returns the very last letter of that string:
    1. `lastLetter("abcd")` should return `"d"`

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions">What are functions useful for?</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#invoking_functions">How do you invoke a function?</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#anonymous_functions">What are anonymous functions?</a>
+- <a href ="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#function_scope_and_conflicts">What is function scope?</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Return_values">What are return values?</a>
+- <a href="https://javascript.info/arrow-functions-basics">What are arrow functions?</a>